Osebhaheme-18/Power-BI-Guided-Project-Data-Lovers/README.md

 - Europe contributes most bookings and revenue.
 - High cancellation loss ($10.46M) signals a need for stricter policies or dynamic pricing.
 - Summer months (especially August) are the strongest season for revenue.
-- Transient travelers dominate — focus on loyalty programs for individuals.
+- Transient travelers dominate the market we can focus on loyalty programs for individuals.
-- Online channels bring in most revenue — digital marketing remains critical.
+- Online channels bring in most revenue so digital marketing is very critical.
 ## Recommendations
 - Target off season promotions to balance revenue.
 - Reduce refund flexibility or adjust deposit rules.
-- Strengthen online partnerships and optimize OTA listings.
+- Strengthen online partnerships so that we can optimize OTA listings.
-- Encourage direct bookings through incentives or loyalty benefits.
+- Encourage direct bookings through incentives or loyalty programs.
-- Use lead-time data for forecasting and yield management.
+- Use lead-time data for forecasting.